stagas/restream/README.md

 ## createServer([options], [callback])

 ### `{ timeout: <Number> }`
-An optiona; number to determine how long before attempting the next reconnection.
+An optional number to determine how long before attempting the next reconnection.
 Defaults to `3e4`.
 Note that this number is multiplied by the number of failures to connect.